jokerexe01/dnsorter/README.md

 Hey Folks!
-This is my code to sort all the domains from any string J0K34..
+This is my Firsrt code to sort all the domains from any string J0K34..